-Your application for admission is your one chance to show how you will contribute, academically and personally, to our campus community.
-Learn how to showcase your accomplishments and find out what admission advisers are looking for in your application.
+Learn how to highlight your accomplishments and find out what admission advisors are looking for in your UC application.

 You should apply to a major that interests you, rather than to one in which you think you have the best chance of admission.
 You should be aware that many of our most popular majors have additional coursework and GPA requirements that must be fulfilled before you can enroll.
 We also suggest that you include an alternate major in a different field-of-study when you apply; we may consider it if you are not admitted in your first-choice major.